holohup/homework_bot_en/README.md

 For those of us who are tired of constantly refreshing the webpage after sending our work for code review to check its status.
 Here's a bot that checks for updates every 10 minutes and, if the status has changed, sends a notification via Telegram.

-The bot takes full advantage of Yandex.Practicum homework API and Telegram Bot API, it is lightweight and effective.
+The bot takes full advantage of Yandex.Practicum homework API and Telegram Bot API.
 It is capable of error handling and reporting on its own - there's no need to restart it after it's launched.
 Every breath is logged, currently to stdout, but this behavior can be easily adjusted to your needs.

 **You've got to be a Yandex.Practicum student to get this bot going - the API requires an OAuth token from Yandex.**